 YOLO stands for you only live once.
 The term itself is derived from social media uses and is relatively new (c.
 2012), but the mantra has been around for decades.
 The rapper, Drake, brought the YOLO term to the masses with his popular song – The Motto.

-However, Mae West, a famous actress born in 1893 (yes in the 19th century) was quoted saying, “You only live once, but if you do it right, once is enough.”
+However, Mae West, a famous actress born in 1893 (yes, in the 19th century), said, “You only live once, but if you do it right, once is enough.”

 You only live once is about awareness that you have an opportunity to create a meaningful life in this lifetime.